zipporahmutanu04/Aleph-hackathon/README.md

    yarn deploy --network-options
    ```

-   Use spacebar to make a selection on the prompt (you can select multiple).
-This command deploys the smart contracts in `packages/hardhat/contracts` to the selected network(s).
-Alternatively, you can do
+   Use spacebar to make your selection(s).
+This command deploys all smart contracts in `packages/hardhat/contracts` to the selected network(s).
+Alternatively, you can try

    ```bash
    yarn deploy --network networkName
    ```

-   Network names can be found in `hardhat.config.js`.
+   Network names are found in `hardhat.config.js`.
 Please ensure you have enough Sepolia ETH on all these Superchains.
-The contract is deployed using the Sepolia ETH from the account corresponding to the private key you provided in step 2.
+If the deployments are successful, you will see the deployment tx hash on the terminal.

+## Adding Foundry

+Scaffold-OP only uses Hardhat to reduce complexity.
+Hardhat's NodeJS stack and cleaner deployment management makes it the better default for a boilerplate.

+To add Foundry to Scaffold-OP, follow this simple [tutorial](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry) by Hardhat.
+We recommend users who want more robust and faster testing to add Foundry.